mckee107/setup-fortran/README.md

 ## Usage

-This action sets up a Fortran compiler on Ubuntu, MacOS and Windows runners.
+This action sets up an Intel oneAPI compiler on Ubuntu, MacOS and Windows runners.

+**ONLY TESTED FOR WINDOWS BUILDS
 ```yaml
 jobs:
   test: